BioLab310/VLS-mapper/README.md

 @parameter (-i,<read_path>)

   Parameter 'i' gives the path of a text file which saves the filenames of the read dataset files.
-For example 'ref_path'="dataset1", than dataset1 is a text file which saves the filename "read.fa".
+For example 'read_path'="dataset1", than dataset1 is a text file which saves the filename "read.fa".

 @parameter (-I,<ref_path>)

   Parameter 'I' gives the path of a text file which saves the filenames of the reference genome files.
 For example 'ref_path'="dataset2", than dataset2 is a text file which saves the filename "reference.fa".

+@parameter (-o,<result_path>)

+  Parameter 'o' gives the path of a text file which saves the filenames of the mapping result files.
+For example 'result_path'="result", than result is a text file which saves the filename "map_res.sam".

 @parameter (-m,[mapping_rate])